ClariceBoldDev/M1-JavelinPolishers/README.md

 June 23 Cohort: Firstly I'd love to give a big shout out and thank you to my fellow students, particularly my cohort who have been a great support and help over the weeks.

 David Bowers: I would like to thank my mentor for being approachable, helpful, and on the ball.
-He tookhas the time to listen and speak to me with understanding and kindness that really made all the difference.
+He has always taken the time to listen and speak to me with understanding and kindness that really made all the difference.

 Iris Smok: I would like to thank my cohort facilitator for keeping my interest and helping the team grow, those weekly planners made a world of difference in the first few weeks!